grownjs/nohooks/README.md

 > Notice `scope.result` returns the initial value immediately, after waiting it returns the last computed value.

+### Using context

+Calling `createContext(render[, cb])` will return a function later used to compute values.

+It also accepts a second argument that is called to set the `scope.set` method, for triggering updates.

 ### Available hooks

 - `onError(cb)` &mdash; Capture unhandled exceptions.